andreacfromtheapp/chuck-nvim/README.md

 Starts ChucK in loop mode with `chuck --loop` using the configuration values.

 > [!NOTE]
 > You can still start ChucK yourself.
-This comes for convenience with default values.
+Although, you'd lose `chuck-nvim` UI features.

 ### ChuckStatus